 I bought a train ticket in Budapest, and by mid-afternoon was in western Slovakia.
 My luck finding decent (read cheap) accommodation hadn’t been great of late, so during the train journey I had devised a cunning plan.
 On arrival in Bratislava I would stay in the first dump I came across.
-That would save some time at least.
-This was a few years ago, when my travel budget afforded the luxury of shared bathrooms, and the occasional bus station bench.
+This would save some time.
+It was a few years ago, when my travel budget afforded the luxury of shared bathrooms, and the occasional bus station bench.
 Couch surfing, Air B’nB, Booking.com… weren’t things then.

-The free taxi whisked me to the ‘Red Star Hostel’ which I had been assured was a nice twenty-minute walk from the city centre.
+The promised free taxi whisked me to the ‘Red Star Hostel’ which I had been assured was a nice twenty-minute walk from the city centre.
 The free taxi ride seemed quite appealing, and an ominous warning, but I had vowed not to deviate from the original, cunningly devised plan.
 During the ten-minute drive I took a closer look at the pamphlet from the railway station.
 “RED STAR HOSTEL” it shouted in bold red uppercase letters on a black background.
 At the bottom, the same aggressive, capitalised red font screamed this bizarre slogan:

 “THE ONLY IRON CURTAIN HERE LIES BETWEEN US AND THE BOREDOM!!!”
-In case the reader remained unconvinced that these guys were serious (and had no idea that Czechoslovakia’s particular Iron Curtain hadn’t existed since the Velvet Revolution of 1989), in the centre of this shiny, angry looking pamphlet was a drawing of a big red, clenched fist (presumably to alleviate any lingering doubts one might have about the boredom-busting abilities of the good folks at this particular vacated university dormitory).
-Wow!
-Having stayed at a few wild places during my travels I was looking forward to some Slovakian-style crazy…
+In case the reader remained unconvinced that these guys were serious (and had no idea that the Czechoslovakian Iron Curtain had been folded up and packed securely away after the Velvet Revolution of 1989), in the centre of this shiny, angry looking pamphlet was a drawing of a big red, clenched fist (presumably to alleviate any lingering doubts one might have about the boredom-busting abilities of the good folks at this particular vacated university dormitory).
+Okay then!
+Time for some crazy, Slovakian style!